-The NACES MPA is an important foraging ground for at least 5 auk species, including the Thick-billed Murre (OSPAR-listed- see section above), the Atlantic Puffin, Common Murre, Little Auk and Razorbill (Table 3 and Annex 3 Figures A3.17-A3.21).
-The highest abundance of auk species within the boundaries of the NACES MPA appears to be in the winter months when large numbers of Atlantic Puffin and Little Auk use the area (Table 3, Annex 4 Figures A4.17-A4.21).
+The [proposed] MPA is an important foraging ground for at least 5 auk species, including the Thick-billed Murre (OSPAR-listed- see section above), the Atlantic Puffin, Common Murre, Little Auk and Razorbill (Table 3).
+The highest abundance of auk species within the boundaries of the [proposed] MPA appears to be in the winter months when large numbers of Atlantic Puffin and Little Auk use the area (Table 3 and Annex 6, Figures A6.17-A6.21).

-Atlantic Puffins, which breed across much of the OSPAR maritime area (Greenland, Iceland, Faroes, UK, Norway and France) are currently experiencing dramatic population declines in many of their major colonies.
-Lack of breeding success has been linked to climatic changes and human pressure on forage fish (e.g. Sand eel) in shelf waters surrounding their colonies (BirdLife International 2017).
+Atlantic Puffins, which breed across much of the OSPAR area (Greenland, Iceland, Faroes, UK, Norway and France) are currently experiencing dramatic population declines in many of their major colonies.
+Lack of breeding success has been linked to climatic changes and human pressure on forage fish (e.g., Sand eel) in shelf waters surrounding their colonies (BirdLife International 2017).
 Major mortality of adult puffins is occurring in the Atlantic during the winter, which suggests that stable food supplies are critically important during this time (Harris et al. 2015).
 The species is known to be highly dispersive during winter and can use several wintering sites (Fayet et al. 2016).
-Studies from birds wintering off the Faroe Islands found their diet included small mesopelagic fish (Lanternfish etc), crustaceans including Euphausiids, and juveniles of larger species (Forkbeards, Goby, Lumpsucker etc) and squid (Falk et al. 1992; Harris et al. 2015).
+The prey species of Puffins on their wintering grounds is poorly understood (Harris et al. 2015), but studies from birds wintering off the Faroe Islands found their diet included small mesopelagic fish (Lanternfish etc), crustaceans including Euphausiids, and juveniles of larger species (Forkbeards, Goby, Lumpsucker etc) and squid (Falk et al. 1992; Harris et al. 2015).

-The Atlantic Puffin, tracked from the Iceland Shelf and Sea LME and the Celtic-Biscay Shelf LMEs use the NACES MPA year-round, with birds from the North Sea LME using the area in winter and summer/autumn (Annex 4 Figure A4.17).
+The Atlantic Puffin, tracked from the Iceland Shelf and Sea LME and the Celtic-Biscay Shelf LMEs use the [proposed] MPA year-round, with birds from the North Sea LME using the area in winter and summer/autumn (Annex 6, Figure A6.17).